8 Examples of Procrastination and Solutions

 Sometimes we put off a small task because it’s too boring or monotonous.
 You know that you must finish what you started, and you know the requirements of the job.
 What can you add to the project so it can be personally meaningful?
 Try asking questions that may spark an interest or buy-in to the task.

 If you really do not have enough bandwidth, speak candidly with your manager.
 Set boundaries before saying yes.
 Ask about the workload.
-Check your calendar to see what other things are due around the same timeframe.
+Check your calendar to see what other important things are due around the same time frame.
 Due dates too close together may cause project completion delays.
 Sleep on it; don’t say yes right away.
 Remember the importance of a healthy work/life balance.

 #8: Personal life or physical health problems

-HSI offers a wide variety of off-the-shelf programs for employees’ diverse needs and experience levels.
+Experience HSI’s unique approach to learning with both video and article-based lessons.
+HSI offers a wide variety of off-the-shelf programs for employees’ diverse needs, experience levels, and personal growth.
 Several key topics include courses specifically about procrastination and project or time management.
+Here’s a small sampling:

 Many of our clients open their HSI training library for self-directed employee learning.
-This empowers them and makes them feel valued and motivated.
-Employees can choose off-the-shelf training video courses best suited for their unique needs.
-Request a free trial of our HSI.
-You will have access to our Business Skills library, to watch any of the courses mentioned above.
+It’s a great way to empower them and make them feel valued and motivated.
+Employees can choose off-the-shelf training courses best suited to their unique needs.

 Additional Resources